These Beaches are the perfect place to relax, catch some waves, and spend time with your family.

 Unlike the beaches of Nobadeer and Cisco, Dionis is a popular destination for families.
 Its calm, warm surf and dark dunes provide a more relaxing atmosphere and safe water to swim in all day.

 There are no concessions nearby; bring a pail for shell collecting and a picnic lunch.
-Now let us move on to south shore Nantucket beaches.

 6. Surfside Beach (South Shore)